DevCicadaQ/CursorVIPFeedback/FAQ.md

 For Cursor VIP to work correctly, you need to:

-1. Install Cursor IDE in the default installation directory
+1. Install Cursor IDE in the default directory

 - **Windows:**
 `C:\Users\Your_Username\AppData\Local\Programs\Cursor\Cursor.exe`